 Keep Scotland Beautiful is your charity for Scotland's environment.
-We work with you to help combat climate change, reduce litter and waste, and protect and enhance the places we care for.
+We work with you to help combat climate change, reduce litter and waste, restore nature and biodiversity and improve places.
+We aim to inspire changes in behaviour to improve our environment, the quality of people's lives, their wellbeing and the places that they care for.